chadmando/til/powershell/get-member-of-dotnet-class-without-instance.md

 GetCommandLineArgs         Method     static string[] GetCommandLineArgs()
 ```

-You can see above, the members of the `TypeName: System.Environment` are being returned.
+You can see above, the members of the `TypeName: System.Environment` are returned.

 ## `-Static` Documentation

-To close the loop on understanding, I read through the help and I was clearly stated.
+To close the loop on understanding, I read through the help and it was clearly stated.

 > Indicates that this cmdlet gets only the static properties and methods of the object.